WPCD-Workflows/documentation/source/old/isip/public/xml/newcomer_guide_extern.rst

-Current Drive), one Infrastructure and Software Integration Project (ISIP, with the purpose of providing developing and data analysis tools specific for fusion, together with the connective tissue among different codes and with the support to ITM members) and 2 interdisciplinary
+Current Drive), one Infrastructure and Software Integration Project (ISIP, with the purpose of providing developing and data analysis tools specific for fusion, together with the connective tissue among different codes and with the support to EU-IM members) and 2 interdisciplinary
 projects: the Experimentalist and Diagnostician Resource Group (EDRG) and the Atomic, Molecular Nuclear and Surface (AMNS).

-Moreover, it disposes of a Linux cluster of 128 cores with a peak performance of 1 teraflops: `Gateway <http://www.efda-itm.eu/>`__, which can be used for the developing and testing of the codes, and which is provided with ad hoc tools of pre- and post- processing and of interconnection between codes.
-Gateway also hosts the ITM data base storage (100TB), the ITM web site and the ITM cooperative work `portal <https://portal.efda-itm.eu/portal/>`__.
+Moreover, it disposes of a Linux cluster of 128 cores with a peak performance of 1 teraflops: `Gateway <http://www.eufus.eu/>`__, which can be used for the developing and testing of the codes, and which is provided with ad hoc tools of pre- and post- processing and of interconnection between codes.
+Gateway also hosts the EU-IM data base storage (100TB), the EU-IM web site and the EU-IM cooperative work `portal <https://portal.eufus.eu/portal/>`__.
 For massive production it is possible to use part of the supercomputer with 8640 cores and a peak performance of 0.1 petaflop called
 `HPC-FF <http://www.fz-juelich.de/jsc/juropa/configuration/>`__.

-Every year at the beginning of September the ITM members meet for the ITM General Meeting to make the point on the advance status of the projects, update about the projects different from their own and learn how to use the new ISIP tools.
+Every year at the beginning of September the EU-IM members meet for the EU-IM General Meeting to make the point on the advance status of the projects, update about the projects different from their own and learn how to use the new ISIP tools.
-`Here <http://itm2010.efda-itm.eu/index.php>`__ it is possible to have a look to previous year meetings to gather an idea about ITM activities
+`Here <http://itm2010.eufus.eu/index.php>`__ it is possible to have a look to previous year meetings to gather an idea about EU-IM activities

-As regards organisation, ITM presents a Task Force Leader with 2 deputy leaders, and a Project Leader with one or more deputy leader for every IMP and for ISIP.
+As regards organisation, EU-IM presents a Task Force Leader with 2 deputy leaders, and a Project Leader with one or more deputy leader for every IMP and for ISIP.
 Moreover the Gateway User Board, composed with the TFL and the leader of every IMP as a representative of the IMP users, determines the policy of Gateway administration.
-The EFDA-ITM project is accountable to the EFDA steering committee and its CSU is Denis Kalupin.
+The EFDA-EU-IM project is accountable to the EFDA steering committee and its CSU is Denis Kalupin.

 Every researcher of a country associated to